An LLM Compiler for Parallel Function Calling: Introduction

 ReAct has been a pioneering work in enabling function calling, and it has been integrated into several frameworks~\cite{langchain,Liu_LlamaIndex_2022}.
-However, adapting this method for complex applications on a larger scale requires considerable optimizations.
-This is due to the sequential execution behavior of ReAct, which serially executes function calls one by one and reasons about each observation before proceeding to the next.
-This approach, as well as the agent systems~\cite{khot2023decomposed,yao2023tree,qin2023toolllm,ruan2023toolemu,sumers2023cognitive} that adapt ReAct, may be inefficient in terms of latency and cost, particularly for complex applications that require many function calls.
-In particular, using ReAct's sequential reasoning and action approach for these cases can lead to high latency and token consumption, since the results for each step need to be concatenated and sent back to the LLM for further reasoning, which may be unnecessary.
-Furthermore, while dynamically reasoning about the observations can be advantageous for certain cases, concatenating intermediate function results might affect the execution flow of the LLM, potentially reducing accuracy~\cite{xu2023rewoo}.
-Common failure cases with such an approach can be repetitive generation of previous function calls, which is also highlighted in the original paper~\cite{yao2022react}, and early stopping based on the partial intermediate results, as will be further discussed in Sec.~\ref{subsec:parallelizable_workloads}.
+However, scaling this approach for more complex applications requires considerable optimizations.
+This is due to the sequential nature of ReAct, where it executes function calls and reasons about their observations one after the other.
+This approach, along with the agent systems that extend ReAct~\cite{khot2023decomposed,yao2023tree,qin2023toolllm,ruan2023toolemu,sumers2023cognitive}, may lead to inefficiencies in latency and cost, due to the sequential function calling and repetitive LLM invocations for each reasoning and action step.
+Furthermore, while dynamic reasoning about the observations has benefits in certain cases, concatenating the outcomes of intermediate function calls could disrupt the LLM's execution flow, potentially reducing accuracy~\cite{xu2023rewoo}.
+Common failure cases include repetitive invocation of the same function, which is also highlighted in the original paper~\cite{yao2022react}, and early stopping based on the partial intermediate results, as will be further discussed in Sec.~\ref{subsec:parallelizable_workloads} and Appendix~\ref{subsec:accuracy_analysis}.